sephelegipto/assessment/README.md

 Why it's bad: Procedural code does not leverage the benefits of OOP, such as encapsulation, abstraction, and inheritance, which can lead to harder-to-maintain code.
 Solution: Convert the procedural code into an object-oriented structure, using classes to encapsulate functionality and improve maintainability.

+6. Lack of Type Declarations:
+Why it's bad: Omitting type declarations for method parameters and return types makes the code less readable and prone to type-related errors.
+Solution: Use type hints for method parameters and return types to improve clarity and enforce type safety.